JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ## Future plans

 ### When will Compose Multiplatform become Stable?

-Compose Multiplatform is Stable for Android and desktop, while the iOS and web platform support is not Stable yet.
-The iOS platform support is in Alpha, and web is Experimental.
+Compose Multiplatform is Stable for Android and desktop, while the iOS platform support is in Alpha, and web is Experimental.

 We are planning to promote Compose Multiplatform for iOS to Beta and Compose Multiplatform for web to Alpha in 2024.
 There are no specific dates for stabilizing support for these platforms.